jffalcao/node-project-setup/README.md

 code .
 ```
 - Modify MOTD File replacing placeholder with your projects name
-- Modify Docker file and replacing value of PS1 with your projects idendtifier
+- Modify Dockerfile and replacing value of PS1 with your projects idendtifier

 ## Working with Docker